shealan/laravel-repositories/README.md

 </pre>

 ## Eager Loading
 Sometimes you may want to load relationships into your query.
+You can also apply `eager loading` along with additional criteria if you have any already defined.

 ### Example
 Let's extend our listing of `users` and also get all of their `posts` they have created.